 Read this: Fitbit Blaze tips and tricks

 Gym bunnies will approve of the automatic exercise detection and biometrics, but it's disappointing for runners and cyclists, as it still relies on your smartphone for GPS data.
-It's certainly striking but it doesn't really offer anything groundbreaking when you compare it to other members of the Fitbit family.
+A new update is set to bring the same cardio fitness levels and guided breathing features from the Charge 2 to make the hybrid a more feature-packed option.

 Buy it if you… are a fitness beginner who likes having a big screen to view activity tracking and workout stats.